Return to the Hosta Forum | Post a Follow-Up

 Going back through the recent posts, I noticed that some of you were very kind with your comments concerning my 'teaser' orchid picture.
 I thought I might elaborate a bit on my collection since it seemed to glean some interest.
 I am aware this is a hosta forum and I risk Ken's wrath by posting this.
 I'm also aware that there is a designated forum for orchids on Gardenweb, but I have been snooping over there recently and hadn't noticed much in the way of activity (well at least not when compared to the Hosta forum).
 In addition, you all have become somewhat of a virtual circle of friends for me and who doesn't love to share with friends ?

-I grow all of my orchids and other exotics (Dykia) under T12 and T8 fluorescent lights.
+I grow all of my orchids and other exotics under T12 and T8 fluorescent lights.
 I have two 6 foot tall by 4 foot wide shelving racks that are set up in an un-finished room in our attic (you will see the heater in some pics) and then two 6 foot long by 3 foot wide tables next to each other with more lights overhead.

-For watering, I take them all in to the bathtub and set them on cookie drying racks (basically an elevated grate) so that the water runs through and down the drain.
-I have a hand held shower head so I can move it over the medium.
-Here are Deloris and Helen getting their bath.
+For watering, I take them all in to the bathtub and set them on cookie drying racks (basically an elevated grate) so the water runs through and down the drain.
+I have a hand-held shower head so I can move it over the medium as I please.

 My collection is about 3 years old and was MUCH bigger when I started.
-But time and my initial inexperience has killed some 20+ off.
-I currently have 49 individually potted orchids.
-At my peak it was closer to 70, but eventually you hit a water wall and my over zealous collection balanced itself out to my real life schedule and I am left with a 'stable' collection (not to mention three solid years of first hand growing experience).
+But time and my initial inexperience killed some off.
+I currently have 49(ish) individually potted orchids.
+At my peak it was closer to 70, but eventually you hit a water wall and my over zealous collection balanced itself out to my real life schedule.

 Side note: The quote that I cited for the alphabet (thank you for using it Paula) was told to me by a fellow orchid enthusiast one day while I was perusing here collection for possible trades.
 She hated purple flowers and I don't care much for yellow so we would swap on occasion.
 We were carrying on about a couple of hers not performing so well and I asked 'what would be better growing conditions' and that's when she responded 'The only way to know how to grow a plant properly is to have killed it a few times'.